sanjibg/MoonDocker/DockerPlugin4Heat.md

         # service heat-engine restart

-Docker plugin can now be used with Heat.
+Docker plugin is now enabled with Heat.

+This plugin now enables using Docker containers as resources in a Heat template